 In accordance with the Bahrain Commercial Companies Law and the Company's articles of association, 10% of the net profit for the year is required to be transferred to a statutory reserve.
 The Company may resolve to discontinue such annual transfers when the reserve equals 50% of paid up share capital.
 The reserve is not available for distribution, except in circumstances as stipulated in the Bahrain Commercial Companies Law and following the approval of the Central Bank of Bahrain.
-Transfer to the statutory reserve of US\$ 1,011 thousand has been made for the year ended 31 December 2016, however no transfer was made to the statutory reserve for the year ended 31 December 2015, as the Group reported net loss.
+Transfer to the statutory reserve of US\$ 586 thousand has been made for the year ended 31 December 2017 (31 December 2016: US\$ 1,011 thousand).